The Mantra

 to implement different effects:

-type Interpreter a = Except String a
+type Interpreter a = Either String a

 if we want to handle errorstype Interpreter a = State Int a